 - a.
 The brigade ADSO will report Class A, B, and C accidents to the USAREC Safety Office within 24 hours.
-Class D and E accidents will be reported to the USAREC Safety Office within 5 working days.
+Class D and E accidents will be reported to the USAREC Safety Office within five working days.
 Report all other accidents on the USAREC Form 385-10.3 monthly. - b.
-The brigade ADSO will ensure the following: - (1) Completion and submission (email) of USAREC Form 385-10.1 (Accident Notification Report) by the unit to the USAREC Safety Office, requesting a control number. - (2) Forward obtained control number to the battalion or unit responsible for the accident and ensure the submission of a completed accident case file to the USAREC Safety Office within 25 days from the date of the accident to HQ USAREC, ATTN: RCCS-SA.
-The accident case file will include at a minimum: - (a) USAREC Form 385-10.1. - (b) DA Form 285-AB or DA Form 285. - c.
+The brigade ADSO will ensure the following: - (1) Completion and submission (email) of USAREC Form 385-10.1 (Accident Notification Report) by the unit to the USAREC Safety Office, requesting a control number. - (2) Forward obtained the control number of the battalion or unit responsible for the accident and ensured the submission of a completed accident case file to the USAREC Safety Office within 25 days from the date of the accident to HQ USAREC ATTN: RCCS-SA.
+The accident case file will include, at a minimum: - (a) USAREC Form 385-10.1. - (b) DA Form 285-AB or DA Form 285. - c.
 The USAREC Safety Office may require additional documentation, - d.
 Brigade commanders will ensure all DA Forms 285 are completed and properly filled out prior to their signature. - e.
-The original DA Form 285 and DA Form 285-AB will be submitted by the brigade ADSO to HQ USAREC, ATTN: RCCS-SA.
+The original DA Form the brigade ADSO will submit 285 and DA Form 285-AB to HQ USAREC, ATTN: RCCS-SA.
 The USAREC Safety Office will forward the original to Headquarters, USACR/Safety Center.